niuniuanran/PetCalendar/README.md

-# ColourCalendar
+# PetCalendar

-A calendar application that refreshes you with colour-themed images.
+A calendar application that refreshes you with cute pet images.